LukaszPasich/love-sandwiches/README.md

 - [GitHub](https://github.com) was an IDE used for the project.
 - [GitPod](https://gitpod.io/workspaces/) was used for version control.
 - [Heroku](https://heroku.com) was used for website deployment.
+- [Stripe](https://stripe.com/ie) was used for processing online payments.
 - [Adobe Indesign](https://balsamiq.com) was used to create low fidelity wireframes.
 - [Adobe XD](https://www.adobe.com/ie/products/xd.html) was used to build the high fidelity prototypes.
 - [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) was used to create logo.